Contact Sales

 Modern challenges require modern solutions, which thankfully is something we at The Access Group provide.
 Software like Rio electronic patient records, our Mood Diary app, and Access Elemental social prescribing can provide trusts and other providers with a foundational but comprehensive coverage of patient management from an information point of view.

 What we mean by this is that the EPR software acts as a centralised record.
 It is one source of the truth and an accurate hub of intelligence.
 From there, clinicians, carers and even community support can access relevant information to the services they provide to help students manage their physical health but also their mental wellbeing; maximising their potential development through the final, crucial stages of academia.
+This is especially useful for social prescribing where prevention and proactive interventions are the goal, rather than allowing deterioration and reactive, traditional care to be required.

 Solutions like ours – and others accredited by NHS Digital – can give an NHS Trust that interoperability that allows the new software to integrate and work with the old.
 No wasted spending, just enhanced service provision that reduces errors, reduces the admin work, and speeds up the pathway from appointment to diagnosis to treatment.